obscure-com/ti_touchdb/README.md

 **pre-alpha**

-* iOS version is wrapped and has a functional HTTP listener (replication not working -- threading issue?).
+* iOS version is working well with the in-process API.
-* Android version HTTP listener is problematic, so that is set aside for now
-* Most of the in-process API for iOS is done, including basic replication.
-* Recently pushed samples/TouchBooks, a version of CouchBooks that uses the in-process TiTouchDB API to sync with a db hosted by Iris Couch.
+* initial Android version running the in-process API checked in.
+Not much testing yet, but creating/fetching docs and replication appear to work.
+* will be updating TouchBooks to work on Android next